 The month of November marked the 25th anniversary of National Philanthropy Day.

 Although largely unheralded, it should be celebrated because of the extraordinary role the charitable sector plays in our society.
-In Canada, we have more that 88,000 charities and, to our credit, Canadians generously provide approximately ten billion dollars annually to improve the quality of life for less fortunate people in Canada and around the world.
+In Canada, we have more than 88,000 charities and, to our credit, Canadians generously provide approximately ten billion dollars annually to improve the quality of life for less fortunate people in Canada and around the world.

-For more information on National Philanthropy Day visit : http://www.philanthropyday.ca/
+For more information on National Philanthropy Day visit: http://www.philanthropyday.ca/